Robert Frank Borkenstein: Indiana University

 During the 1950s, Borkenstein attended Indiana University on a part-time basis, earning his Bachelor of Arts in Forensic Science in 1958.
 During the same year as his graduation from IU, he retired from the Indiana State Police and joined the university faculty as Chairman of the Department of Police Administration, a newly established department.
 A unique program during its time, that also continued to develop during the Borkenstein's tenure.
 In 1971, Borkenstein became the director of the IU Center for Studies of Law in Action, which went on to offer a reoccurring "Robert F. Borkenstein Course on Alcohol and Highway Safety: Testing, Research, and Litigation" for forensic science, law enforcement, and criminal justice professionals.
 In March 1987 Borkenstein retired, though he continued to hold emeritus titles as both a professor and Director of the Center for Studies of Law in Action.

 Research

 Borkenstein was an avid researcher and was very respected in his field.
 One of his most significant research endeavors was the Grand Rapids Study of 1962–1963, the findings of which supported changing the legal blood alcohol content from 0.1 to 0.08.
 In light of his achievements, Borkenstein was awarded an Honorary Doctor of Science by Wittenberg University in 1963 and an Honorary LL.D. from Indiana University in 1987.
 Borkenstein was inducted into the Safety and Health Hall of Fame International in 1988.

 Personal life

-Borkenstein married Marjorie K. Buchanan in 1938.
+In 1938, Borkenstein married Marjorie K. Buchanan, a children's book author.
 The couple had no children.
+Borkenstein was a Francophile and the couple traveled extensively.
+His other interests included literature and Gilbert and Sullivan, and he had a reputation for being a knowledgeable bartender with unusual wine and liquor preferences.

 Marjorie died in December 1998.
 Borkenstein died on August 10, 2002, at the age of 89.